 There were 37 cases of ophthalmia during the year.
 Eye infections were attributed to cold winds and dust, combined with the glare of the sun as it reflected off walls and rocks.

-- 27 June Bachelor Sgt Robert Smith born in Ireland, to Susan Merchant, a spinster born in England.
+27 June Bachelor Sgt Robert Smith born in Ireland, married Susan Merchant, a spinster born in England.

 Isola Gate Barracks was situated at the head of Dockyard Creek about 18 metres above the sea.
 It had eleven rooms varying in size from 11 to 23 metres in length, 5 to 7 metres in breadth, and 3 to 5 metres in height.
 The largest rooms were each occupied with 40 men while the smallest had 22 men each.